harshilxd/Asteroid-Feature-Prediction/README.md

 ### Statement of Collaboration:
 **Moshe Bookstein:** Project Management and Design: Creating data exploration graphs, helped with preprocessing, created figures and illustrations, documentation and organization.

-**Aniket Iyer:** Helped creating the regression model to predict diameter and moid and also helped creating the neural net to predict `moid` using `diameter`.
-Edited the documentation as well
+**Aniket Iyer:** Helped creating the linear and polynomial regression model to predict diameter and moid and also helped creating the neural network to predict moid using diameter.
+Edited the methods and discussion section of the final report as well.

 **Yuri Liu**: Coder and Writer: worked on normalization of data, linear regression model, polynomial regression model, hyper tuning for neural networks, report, and readmes.

 ## Milestone 1:
 ### Link To Colab: